-CGA is the first color monitor standard for the IBM PC.
+CGA (Color Graphics Adapter) was the first standard for color monitors for IBM PC.

 The video card released by IBM in 1981 is the first IBM video card to support color display.